-It’s Bill Freeman with Freeman’s construction.
+Hi, this is Bill Freeman with Freeman’s construction.
 I’m here on a job in El Cajon and we are installing the septic system.
-This system is a little bit different than the conventional system, because our leach field is actually at an elevation that is higher than the building pad here.
-There’s a lot of these lots where we put these ADUs, we have to be creative in the way we get our septic systems done.
-So this particular system, as you can see, there’s two tanks right here.
+This system is a little bit different than the conventional system because the leach field sits at a higher elevation than the building pad.
+Many of these ADU lot require a creative septic system to be installed.
+This particular system, as you can see, had two tanks right here.

 Using a Surge Tank

 The first tank that you see is the normal septic tank with two compartment tanks.
 As usual, everything goes into that tank.
 The effluent that normally runs out into the leach lines now goes into this pump tank instead.
 We will install a line in that trench that you see going up the hill.
 That line will connect into another tank called a surge tank.
 The surge tank will be above the elevation of the leach lines we’ll install.
 From that point, the effluent gravity-feeds out of that tank up there by the leach lines, and flows into the leach lines, and then performs exactly the same as if it were flowing directly out of the septic tank.
 This optional system allows us to install septic on a piece of property that typically would not allow for an additional dwelling unit.